-Undoubtedly baking is fun, but it is so, even more, when you understand your kitchen appliances that make this mode of cooking more seamless and interesting.
+Undoubtedly baking is fun, but it is so, even more, when you understand your kitchen appliances that performs this function.
 While the markets are flooded with the latest modes of OTG, microwave, and convection ovens, understanding which one to bring home and use for specific cooking needs indeed requires some prudence and in-depth study.

 Here we help you decode answers to some of the most common yet seldom answered questions surrounding the three most common versions of baking appliances-OTG, Microwave, and Convection Ovens.
 We talk about their similarities, differences, and which one to use for specific cooking needs.
 We also help you decide which of these appliances should make a place in your kitchen based on your needs.